-Mr. Hu also serves as an adjunct professor at Cornell Law School and Cornell Tech, where he teaches an upper-class course on M&A, and as a member of Law360's M&A Editorial Advisory Board, where he provides input to its reporters on M&A coverage.
+James serves as an adjunct professor at Cornell Law School and Cornell Tech since 2020, where he teaches an upper-class course on M&A, and served as a member of Law360's M&A Editorial Advisory Board, where he provided input to its reporters on M&A coverage.

 Representative matters (including those prior to joining White & Case):

 - Danaher Corporation in its US$21.4 billion acquisition of the biopharma business of General Electric.
 This transaction was shortlisted for "Deal of the Year" at the 2019 Deal Awards.

 - Baxalta Incorporated in connection with Shire plc's unsolicited takeover bid resulting in a US$32 billion stock-and-cash sale.
 This transaction was awarded "U.S. Global M&A Deal of the Year" by The American Lawyer.